Published by Christina Riley. Last Updated on February 25, 2024.

 Safe Haven is the 2013 adaptation of another popular Nicholas Sparks novel-turned-movie filmed in North Carolina.
 This one stars Julianna Hough, Josh Duhamel, and Cobie Smulders.

-The story is based in Southport and the majority of filming was completed there, as well as in Wilmington.
-There are also scenes featuring Linn Cove Viaduct on the Blue Ridge Parkway.
+The story is based in Southport, and the majority of filming was completed there, as well as in Wilmington.
+There are also scenes featuring the Linn Cove Viaduct on the Blue Ridge Parkway, one of our favorite parts of that scenic road.

 At the beginning of the film, the main character mysteriously moves from Boston down to the North Carolina coast to make a new life.
 However, her past catches up to her, leading to quite a few twists and turns in this fantasy thriller.